 Associate Professor at the Lyndon B. Johnson School at the University of Texas at Austin.

 Post-Doctoral Fellow at the Center for Asian Studies, University of Colorado Boulder

-Assistant Professor, the School of Politics and International Relations at University College Dublin
+Associate Professor, the School of Politics and International Relations at University College Dublin

 Assistant Professor at McGill University and Fellow at the Centre for the Fourth Industrial Revolution of the World Economic Forum.

 GLP-Ming Z. Mei Chair of Chinese Economics and Trade, Hamilton Lugar School of Global and International Studies and the Department of East Asian Languages and Cultures at Indiana University.

 Assistant Professor, Department of Strategic and Operational Research at the U.S. Naval War College

 Adam P. Liff